 Deborah Thorpe, Assistant Director/Foundation Director firstname.lastname@example.org

 Deborah Thorpe earned her BA degree in Dance and Education from Goucher College and her M.Ed degree in Dance Education from Colorado State University.
-From 1985- 2011 she was Chair of the GSA Dance Department and assisted in the creation of the School in 1984.
-She has been an integral part of the arts community in Hampton Roads and has served as a panel member for the Virginia Commission on the Arts, is President of the Board for Todd Rosenlieb Dance, and serves on the Horizon Circle of CHKD.
+Her professional modern dance career ranged from regional dance companies in Colorado, Baltimore and New York City.
+In 1984 she assisted in forming GSA, and from 1985- 2011 she was Chair of the GSA Dance Department.
+Her position of Assistant Director began in the fall of 2011.
+She has been an integral part of the arts community in Hampton Roads and has served as a panel member for the Virginia Commission on the Arts, was President of the Board for Todd Rosenlieb Dance for 8 years, and serves on the Horizon Circle of CHKD.
 She is the Founding Director of the Regional High School Dance Festival and received the Outstanding Service Award from the National High School Dance Festival in 2002.
 She is married to Brad Thorpe and has two sons, Greg and Alex.